-Summary: In this article, learn about 20 safe investments with high returns.
+Summary: Want to know how to invest money?
+In this article you’ll learn about 20 safe investments with high returns.
 Topics include low risk investments, high yield investments, low risk-high return investments and where to invest money to get good returns.

 - What is a Safe Investment?

-- Where To Invest Money To Get Good Returns in 2020
+- How & Where To Invest Money To Get Good Returns in 2020

 - 20 Safe Investments with High Returns